 Japanese Cooking: A Simple Art by Shizuo Tsuji

-Shizuo Tsuji's masterwork on Japanese cooking is as useful today as it was when it was first published more than two decades ago.
-He takes you through essential equipment, cooking techniques, ingredients, recipes, and—just as importantly—the philosophy that underlies it all.
-Reading this book doesn't just help you learn to cook Japanese food, it helps you to understand and appreciate it far more, too.
+Shizuo Tsuji's masterwork on Japanese cooking is as useful today as it was when it was first published, more than two decades ago.
+He takes you through essential equipment, cooking techniques, ingredients, recipes, and—just as important—the philosophy that underlies it all.
+Reading this book doesn't just help you learn to cook Japanese food; it helps you to understand and appreciate it far more, too.

 Mastering the Art of Chinese Cooking by Eileen Yin-Fei Lo

 Tackling all the food in China is no easy task, which is why we tend to gravitate more quickly to works that keep a more limited focus on specific regions and cooking styles.
-Still, a single book that provides a good overview is still extremely helpful when trying to get one's bearings.
-This book by Eileen Yin-Fei Lo does a laudable job at that, starting you out in the market with an introduction to shopping and ingredients, and then proceeding into the kitchen to cover basic techniques and classic recipes.
+Still, a single book that provides a good overview is extremely helpful when trying to get one's bearings.
+This book, by Eileen Yin-Fei Lo, does a laudable job at that, starting you out in the market with an introduction to shopping and ingredients, then proceeding into the kitchen to cover basic techniques and classic recipes.